chain4travel/camino-docs/docs/guides/deposits-and-bonds.md

 ### DAO Proposals

 The second use for bonds in Camino Network is for DAO proposals.
 Users can bond their tokens to a specific proposal, indicating their support for it.
 This allows for a more decentralized decision-making process and gives community members a direct say in the direction of the network.

+It's important to note that only the individual submitting the proposal must bond a specified amount of CAM tokens.
+On the other hand, voters do not need to bond any tokens, they simply need to be members of the consortium.

 This bonding mechanism is used to ensure that the person proposing the proposal is invested in its success and has a stake in the outcome.
 It also helps prevent spamming or low-quality proposals from being submitted to the DAO, as users have to put up a bond to propose a proposal.
 Overall, the use of bonds in Camino Network helps to ensure the integrity and security of the network.